tigrawap/slit/README.md

 - Appending(+): Filters in lines that match pattern, even if they were excluded by previous filters

-Filters can be chained, first append filter(if first to be used) will work as inclusive filter.
+Filters can be chained - The first 'append' filter (if it is the first to be used) will work as inclusive filter.
-When adding filters position line(first on screen) will be the same(if possible) as before adding filter
+When adding filters the active line position (at top of screen) will remain the same (as possible).

-Chaining of filters gives ability to filter out all the noise dynamically and get what actually is needed
+Chaining of filters gives ability to filter out all the 'noise' dynamically, and get to what you're actually looking for.

 Imagine you have huge log file with hundreds of thousands of lines from multiple threads.
 And all that you are interested in are logs from "Thread-10, "MainThread", not interested in "send" and "receive" messages
-In addition, you want to see Exception.
-Even if it occurred during previously excluded actions
+In addition, you want to see "Exception", even if it is on line that were excluded by previous filters.

-Such chain of filters will give required result:
+The following chain of filters will output the expected result:

 ```
 &Thread-10